keymetrics/doc-pm2/en/enterprise/guides/profiling.md

 #### For older version (Node 4, 6, 7)

-**NOTE:** We advise to use the latest version of nodejs to profile your applications since the profilers are native and a lot more stable.
+**NOTE:** We advise to use the latest version of Node.js to profile your applications since the profilers are native and a lot more stable.

 You must have `g++` installed:

 - For Linux, enter `sudo apt-get install build-essential`.
 - For macOS, enter `g++` in terminal and then follow the instructions.

-Then you must install the addon used to profile your application :
+Then you must install the addon used to profile your application:
 ```bash
 pm2 install profiler
 ```